Randomized Block Low-Rank Matrix Compression by Tagging: Selecting the Tagging Matrix

-We now note that the outlined approach only holds for blocks that have a neighbor list of maximal size $3^d$.
-One workaround is to reassign the necessary number of admissible blocks to be inadmissible in the block-rows or block-columns of $\ma$ that have fewer than $3^d$ inadmissible blocks, though this increases the overall cost of reconstruction.
-More detrimental, though, is the cost of the symbolic computation required.
-While the optimization problem in (\ref{eq:plucker_opt}) is straightforward, the computations for $\mathcal{R}$ are highly nontrivial even for very small values of $b$, constraints which must hold if the arg min $\mtx{T}^*$ of (\ref{eq:plucker_opt}) satisfies $\textup{Col}(\mtx{T}^*) = \mathcal{V}$ for some $(3^d+1)$-dimensional subspace $\mathcal{V}$ of $\mathbb{R}^{b}$.
+We now note that this approach only holds for blocks with neighbor lists of maximal size $3^d$.
+One workaround is to treat the necessary number of admissible blocks as inadmissible in the block-rows/columns of $\ma$ with fewer than $3^d$ inadmissible blocks, though this increases the overall cost.
+More detrimental, though, is the cost of the symbolic computations.
+The computations for $\mathcal{R}$ are highly nontrivial even for very small values of $b$, constraints which must hold if the arg min $\mtx{T}^*$ of (\ref{eq:plucker_opt}) satisfies $\textup{Col}(\mtx{T}^*) = \mathcal{V}$ for some $(3^d+1)$-dimensional subspace $\mathcal{V}$ of $\mathbb{R}^{b}$.
 Moreover, if the problem size or underlying geometry were to change, these computations would need to be done anew for different values of $b$ or $d$.
-In the next section, we describe a numerical method of minimizing the aspect ratios that performs highly efficiently in practice without sacrificing accuracy.
+We next describe a strictly numerical method to minimize the aspect ratios that performs very well in practice.